How to Provision Windows 10 / 11 Device using Intune and Windows Autopilot

 Create Windows Autopilot Deployment Profile

 Autopilot deployment profiles are used to configure the Autopilot devices.
-A Windows Autopilot Deployment Profile need to be assigned to devices to enable Windows autopilot for them.
-Follow the below steps to create Autopilot deployment profile.
+A Windows Autopilot Deployment Profile needs to be assigned to devices to enable Windows autopilot for them.
+Follow the below steps to create an Autopilot deployment profile.

 In the Microsoft Endpoint Manager admin center, choose Devices > Windows > Windows enrollment > Deployment Profiles